semgrep/semgrep-docs/docs/kb/rules/run-all-available-rules.md

   ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━ 100% 0:02:31
 ```

-The above example output is when you are running `--config=r/all` while logged in via `semgrep ci`.
-If you are not logged in you will just use the public rules within `r/all`.
+If you are not logged in, `config=r/all` runs public rules only.

-However there is one error that you should be wary about which is the following:
+## Troubleshooting invalid configuration file

+The following error may occur:

 ```
 [ERROR] invalid configuration file found (1 configs were invalid)
 ```

-This error may come up when running `r/all` if there is a current error within any of your custom/private rules.
+This error appears if there is a syntax or other error within any of your custom rules.

-To get around this you can use the following two commands as a workaround:
+Enter the following commands as a workaround:

 ```
 semgrep --config r/all . -d
 semgrep --config ~/.semgrep/semgrep_rules.json .
 ```

+The first command creates a cache of rules and creates a `semgrep_rules.json`.
+The second command then runs the rules.